astropy/astropy/docs/development/workflow/git_edit_workflow_examples.rst

     Closes #1761

 You can check the commit messages by running ``git log``.
-If the commit message doesn't look right, ask about fixing it at `astropy-dev`_.
+If the commit message doesn't look right, ask about fixing it at `astropy-dev mailing list`_.

 Push your changes to your GitHub fork of astropy
 ------------------------------------------------